NaszeMade/serverless-aws-rest-api/docs/3-lambda-function-setup.md

    - Click `Create function`
 3. **Code Source**:
-   - Replace the default code source with the following `import boto3 import json
+   - Replace the default code source with the following ` import boto3 import json

 print('Loading function')

 def lambda_handler(event,context):
-    '''Provide an event that contains the following keys:
+    Provide an event that contains the following keys:

-      - operation: one of the operations in the operations dict below
+    # - operation: one of the operations in the operations dict below
-      - tableName: required for operations that interact with DynamoDB
+    #  - tableName: required for operations that interact with DynamoDB
-      - payload: a parameter to pass to the operation being performed '''
+    #  - payload: a parameter to pass to the operation being performed

     print('Received event: ' + json.dumps(event, indent = 1))